 Bird Songs and Seasons

 Bird songs can change with the seasons.
-During breeding season, birds tend to sing more, and their songs may become more elaborate.
-Migration can also bring new bird songs to your area, giving you a limited window to hear and identify new tunes.
+During breeding season, birds sing more, and their songs become more elaborate.
+Migration can also introduce new bird songs to your area.
+You have a limited window to hear and identify these new tunes.

 YaeTek Bird Recording Observing Listening Device Extreme Sound